-Except you’re driving a special car, your car should have a double braking system that helps regulate front and rear brakes separately.
+Your car should have a double braking system that helps regulate front and rear brakes separately.
 That is, one braking system controls the front brakes while the other controls the rear brakes.

 This means that both braking systems will have to fail for your car to lose control totally.

-Even though it’s risky to depend on a half brake system, it may still work to stop the car.
+Even though it’s risky to depend on a half-brake system, it may still work to stop the car.
 So try to apply a stronger force consistently using one of the brake systems.

 Use The Emergency Brake

 The emergency brake is another way to stop your car if the primary brake fails.
 This brake functions independently from the main brake.
-But know that this brake will only work to stop the rears wheels of your vehicle.
+But know that this brake will only work to stop the rear wheels of your vehicle.

-To use the emergency brake, Locate the brake handle, then hit the release button and regulate the pressure slowly.
+To use the emergency brake, locate the brake handle, then hit the release button and regulate the pressure slowly.